JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 DS: explains why it happened here too

-NS:  and headace to find what i  lost  But we gt a  logn  way  we have a  texture with  can be a bump map  and can paint on that
+NS:  and headace to find what i  lost  But we gt a  logn  way  we have a  texture with  can be a bump map  and can paint on that Next
-NS: Next

 DS: